esphome/esphome-docs/components/graphical_layout/index.rst

 - **width** (*Optional*, int or a :ref:`graphical_layout-fixed_dimension_panel_modes`): Width to constrain the item to in pixels.
 If not provided defaults to the child's width
 - **height** (*Optional*, int or a :ref:`graphical_layout-fixed_dimension_panel_modes`): Height to constrain the item to in pixels.
-If not provided defaults to the child's height
+If not provided defaults to the child's height.
+The lambda receives a single argument - ``args`` with the following properties
 - **child** (:ref:`graphical_layout-layout_item`): A Layout Item that will be constained by the fixed dimension panel

 .. code-block:: yaml